Last updated on February 3, 2024.

 Recycling & Composting

-I bought a sticker set from Dollar Tree which included four disposal cans with stickers.
+I bought a sticker set from Dollar Tree which included four cardboard recycling cans with stickers.
 The cans represented plastic, paper, aluminum, and compost.
 My son took the stickers and placed them on the appropriate can and he only needed a little help.
 It was a fun activity to do together!
 You can find similar games or activities online.

 The last activity we did was to create a pollution jar.
 I got the idea from Pinterest but cannot credit the blog because it no longer exists.
 I asked my son to help me choose pieces of trash of various types of materials.
 We chose different types of plastics, paper, string, etc. We did not use any food waste.